greeshma0906/Multi-Core-Processor-/README.md

 Members: Greeshma, Snehitha

 We added Second replacement policy which will replace the first block each time the cache gets filled.
 Finally we submitted it .
-Should have a nice sleep atleast today.
+Should have a good sleep atleast today.

 Date:09-04-2024